marianobarrios/tls-channel/README.md

 Being a API layer, TLS Channel delegates all cryptographic operations to SSLEngine, leveraging it 100%.
 This implies that:

 - With the exception of a few bytes of parsing at the beginning of the connection, to look for the SNI, the whole protocol implementation is done by the SSLEngine (this parsing is not done at all if SNI support is not required).
-- Both the SSLContext and SSLEngine are supplied by the client; these classes are the ones responsible for protocol configuration, including hostname validation, client-side authentication, encryption, protocol implementation, etc.
+- Both the SSLContext and SSLEngine are supplied by the API user; these classes are the ones responsible for protocol configuration, including hostname validation, client-side authentication, encryption, protocol implementation, etc.

 ## Rationale

-By far, the most used cryptography solution is TLS (a.k.a.
+By far, the mostly used cryptography solution is TLS (a.k.a.
 SSL).
 TLS works on top of the Transport Control Protocol (TCP), maintaining its core abstractions: two independent byte streams, one in each direction, with ordered at-most-once delivery.

-[Recent](https://www.schneier.com/blog/archives/2014/06/gchq_intercept_.html) [trends](https://www.schneier.com/blog/archives/2013/10/nsa_eavesdroppi_2.html) have increased the pressure to add encryption in even more use cases.
+[Recent](https://www.schneier.com/blog/archives/2014/06/gchq_intercept_.html) [trends](https://www.schneier.com/blog/archives/2013/10/nsa_eavesdroppi_2.html) have increased the incentives to add encryption in even more use cases.
 There have been indeed many efforts to reduce friction regarding security.
 One example of this is the "[Let's Encrypt](https://www.schneier.com/blog/archives/2013/10/nsa_eavesdroppi_2.html)" project.
-From the programming perspective, the overwhelming consensus has been to replicate the existing interface (that is, something similar to the highly successful and familiar Berkeley Sockets) for the cryptographic streams:
+With respect to programming, the overwhelming consensus has been opting to replicate the existing interface (that is, something similar to the highly successful and familiar Berkeley Sockets) for the cryptographic streams:

 - The most used TLS library is [OpenSSL](https://www.openssl.org/).
 Written in C and (along with some forks) the *de facto* standard for C and C++.
 Also widely used in Python, PHP, Ruby and Node.js.
 - The Go language has its own implementation, package [crypto/tls](https://golang.org/pkg/crypto/tls/).